FuelLabs/fuel-specs/specs/protocol/tx_format.md

 ## TXPointer

 The location of the transaction in the block.
-It can be used by utxos as a reference to the transaction or by the transaction itself to make it unique.
+It can be used by UTXOs as a reference to the transaction or by the transaction itself to make it unique.

 | name          | type     | description        |
 |---------------|----------|--------------------|